SpongePowered/SpongeDocs/source/contributing/implementation/debugging/index.rst

 With these instructions successfully completed, you are ready to import the project into your IDE.

 .. note::
     This is an outline of the steps necessary to setup the workspace.
-See the `SpongeForge
+See the `Sponge
     <https://github.com/SpongePowered/SpongeCommon>`_ GitHub page for complete instructions on cloning, setup, building,
-    and running the implementation.
+    and running the implementations.

 Contents
 ========